Advertisement

 What are the effects of THCP-O?

-As it stands, claims about THCP-O's effects are more in line with THCP than THC-O. You won’t find the word “psychedelic” thrown around as much, but plenty cite that THCP-O is extremely potent due to its seven-atom side chain.
+As it stands, claims about THCP-O's effects are more in line with THCP than THC-O. You won’t find the word “psychedelic” thrown around as much, but plenty claim that THCP-O is extremely potent due to its seven-atom side chain.

 By the way, even THC-O may or may not be psychedelic.
 Opinions are split, but according to a 2023 poll, few users report having that experience.
 Don’t expect anything too trippy out of THCP-O, either.